The Great Meadow: Plot

 The journey takes much longer than planned as they wade through mud flats, travel up and down mountains and ford rivers.
 They lose stock, supplies and baggage—including Diony's books—enduring hunger, rockfalls and torrential rain.
 They fend off Indians, the women shooting "rifles" side by side with the men, and Berk's brother is killed in one such attack.

 At last they struggle up and over Mount Powell in a thunderstorm, and Boone's landmark is in sight.
 After six months' journeying, the ragged survivors stagger into Fort Harrod.
-People pour out of the gates to welcome them, including the founder of the settlement, Jim Harrod (James A. Marcus) and a flock of women who know exactly what these people have experienced, because they have lived through it themselves, with arms outstretched to help and console the weary travelers.
+People pour out of the gates to welcome them, including the founder of the settlement, Jim Harrod and a flock of women who know exactly what these people have experienced, because they have lived through it themselves, with arms outstretched to help and console the weary travelers.

 Eight months later, Diony and Elvira leave the fort to gather corn in their now-abundant fields.
 An Indian finds them, kills Elvira and scalps her, in front of Diony, before fleeing at the sound of gunshots...

 Berk and three other men are about to set out to get salt, necessary for the settlement's survival.

 Berk and Diony's child will be born before the men return from the 4-month-long journey.
 Berk and Diony, who is still recovering from the shock of her mother-in-law's murder, talk about what she will tell their child, a strong boy to be named Tom.
 And indeed, when the men come back, Diony shows him his son.
 The community holds a jubilee to celebrate their return.
 The dance is interrupted by a cry warning that mounted Shawnee are attacking.
 Black Fox brandishes a length of hair and cries "Squaw Jarvis," enraging Berk.
 Diony holds him back, but later, their cabin built and the crops in, Berk is driven to seek vengeance.
 Dione gets him ready...

 Months pass...
 A canoe pulls up to a riverbank and Berk gets out.
 He was captured by the Cherokee, sold to the British and imprisoned for a year.
 He has escaped and is striking out for Shawnee country, aiming to trap Black Fox...
 High in the mountains, Jarvis lures Black Fox out of camp.
 He seizes the warrior by the throat, strangling him so that he can't call for help.
 They fight and Jarvis wins, but two men who came out of the camp with Black Fox run to where Berk lies on the ground...